 - write up usability test results (document)

 My intent is not that you, the graduate students, manage the undergraduate projects, rather you assist the undergraduate groups much like a User Experience Consultant.
-So, I will assign you to different undergraduate group for each phase of evaluation.
+So, I will assign you be assigned to a team, but please refrain from being their boss.
 You will discuss your analysis or findings with the undergraduate groups and give them links to your documents so that they can post the links on their website.
 Your goal should be to make the undergraduate projects better.

 Beside evaluation and testing of the undergraduate projects you will individually study an advance topic in HCI.
 I have provided a list of topics just as example of topics, see graduate project description, but the topic is your choice and may be any topic in HCI.
 You will give a presentation to the class and write a short paper on the topic.
 The presentation and paper are different.
 The presentation is a general introduction of the topic suitable to the audience, undergraduate and graduate HCI students that do not know much about the topic.
 The paper is written before the presentation and is for me to read.
 You should assume that the reader of your paper, me, has a general understanding of the topic, so your paper extends the topic given in the presentation.
 I will be interested in reading about your unique ideas.
 I realize that you do not have time in a semester to completely test or verify your ideas, but you can propose them and justify them by what you have read in the literature.
 There is not much time in the semester, so please email me early your topic ideas.
 Your email should have the subject line: